The 6 Best Solar Companies in Massachusetts (2024)

-Our top recommendation for Massachusetts residents is SunPower because it offers some of the highest-performing solar panels and multiple ways to contact its support team.
-Sunrun is the runner-up and a great choice for Massachusetts homeowners who want more financial flexibility with going solar.
+Our top recommendation for Massachusetts residents is Blue Raven which is a great choice for homeowners who value great customer service for their solar project.
 We also recommend Momentum Solar, which offers a quick, streamlined, accessible installation process.

-We spent more than 770 hours researching the best solar companies nationwide, comparing providers’ reputations, warranties, costs, and more.
-We also interviewed industry experts and surveyed thousands of homeowners to find the best providers.
+We spent more than 770 hours researching the highest-rated solar companies nationwide, comparing providers’ reputations, warranties, costs, and more.
+We also interviewed industry experts and surveyed over a thousand homeowners to find the best providers.
 Learn all about our top six solar company picks for Massachusetts residents below.

 Compare Solar Companies Across Massachusetts